 I have no experience in game making software, can I still be involved?

 By all means!
 Gamejam is for everyone of all experience and skill levels; join the Discord server, find a group and contribute through designs, artwork, ideas, play-testing and more.
 Also…

 Of course.
 Card, table-top, board, paper-based, or games that do not require computer interaction are also welcomed.
 Submit your work as a .PDF and make sure to include a comprehensive set of rules, as well as anything that may be needed to play the game.

 Which programs can be used in making the game?

 Any, as long as it is possible to open and play the game as a standalone.
 The game needs to be packaged so that it can run without the software with which it was created.
 It’s worth double checking this by running and checking the finished game on a different computer.

 Can I use other people’s assets?

-You may use work from other sources, if you have a license that allows it.
+The onus is on making the content during the jam, but you may use work from other sources, if you have a license that allows it.
 If such material is used, be clear and declare it on an intro screen.